Point Breeze protesters outraged over new apartment complex without community input

 They claim a new luxury apartment building is going up without their input and that it is threatening the future for residents who have called the area home for decades.

-Protesters stood out in front of the very point of contention Tuesday afternoon and demanded answers.
+Protesters stood on the 1400 block of Point Breeze Avenue in front of the very point of contention Tuesday afternoon and demanded answers.

 "For many years, these were thriving Black businesses.
 We want Black economic development, not luxury apartments unaffordable for most of the community," said Connie Walker, an organizer for Black Point Breeze Matters.